 Extra points may be available for factors like Australian study, partner skills, and regional study.

 This step is like getting feedback on a project.
 After the assessing authority reviews your application, they’ll provide an assessment outcome.
 It can be positive, meaning your skills match the requirements, or negative, meaning they don’t match.

-For IT professionals who migrate to Australia, a positive outcome is crucial.
+For IT professionals migrating to Australia, a positive outcome is crucial.
 It’s like getting a thumbs-up to proceed with your visa application.
 A negative outcome means you might need to reassess your strategy or improve certain skills before trying again.

 Sometimes, think of this as an extra step to earn bonus points.
-IT professionals might need to complete a Professional Year Program.
+IT professionals migrating to Australia need to complete a Professional Year Program.
 It’s like joining a special training program to level up your skills.